Wansmer/langmapper.nvim/README.md

 ## Instalation

-Plugin manage only mappings what mapped with `require('langmapper').map`, built-in CTRL's and specials chars from `layouts[lang].special_remap`.
+Plugin manages only mappings what mapped with `require('langmapper').map`, built-in CTRL's and specials chars from `layouts[lang].special_remap`.
 For using movement keys be sure what you have `vim.opt.langmap`.

 For work, plugin should be loaded before you set your mappings.
 Best way did it – no use lazy loaded and require before mappings.